benjmin-r/cto.coffee/writing/index.md

 ---
 ## Writing

-[My](/work-with-me) writing is mainly my thoughts and opinions on people in tech.
+[My](/work-with-me) writing is mainly my thoughts and opinions on humans in tech.
 Namely all things leadership, management, how to collaborate effectively and how to foster empathetic teams.

 ----